 Hi!
 My name is Adina, and I’m an undergraduate at Rutgers University studying Biomedical Engineering.
 I have six younger siblings and my love for teaching started when I began to help them with their homework when I was in middle school.

 I continued teaching at Rutgers as a Learning Assistant for Calculus II.
 While Calculus II is generally difficult for students to comprehend, by the end of each semester students had a deeper understanding of the material and found our recitations enjoyable.
-I also volunteered to tutor for a Rutgers Peer tutoring program, teaching Calculus I-III, Physics I-II, and Engineering Mechanics-Statics.
+I also volunteered for a Rutgers Peer tutoring program, teaching Calculus I-III, Physics I-II, and Engineering Mechanics-Statics.
 I found these sessions especially rewarding because I was able to work with students individually and watch their progress.

 Education: Rutgers University

 Awards & Honors: Technion Institute of Technology Rube Goldberg Competition Team Captain - second place internationally, Weizmann Institute "Safe Cracking" physics competition team member -finalist, Bausch & Lomb Honorary Science Award

 Interests & Activities: Swim Team, Physics Safe Design Team, Rube Goldberg (Captain), Masbia Soup Kitchen volunteer, Classical Guitar